OpenMetroMaps/OpenMetroMaps/java/README.md

 build tool, but you should use the included Gradle Wrapper for building the project.

+On Debian-based systems such as Ubuntu or Mint, you can install the JDK like this:

+    sudo apt-get install openjdk-8-jdk

 ## Command line interface (CLI)

 ### Building the CLI module